 Top tips for perfect no knead focaccia

 - Salt and yeast.
 This recipe uses SAF instant dry yeast which is why it’s added along with the dry ingredients including salt instead of separately with the water.
 Many pizzerias use this product for its superior convenience.
 You don’t need to worry about salt degrading the yeast with this type of yeast no do you have to mix the yeast with water prior to adding the dry ingredients.

 - Patience yields taste.
 You will likely see other recipes for focaccia that say you can make the focaccia after 4-6 hours.
 While that is true, I personally recommend letting this sit in the refrigerator for at least 18 hours.
 If you can go longer – even up to 2-3 days – even better.
 The cold fermentation process is what gives this focaccia a much better flavor and unless using more advanced bread-making techniques, putting the dough in the fridge overnight is your best bet to an easy flavorful no knead focaccia.

 - Toppings.
 I love a classic focaccia that is topped with rosemary and flaky sea salt and those are what I used for this recipe.
 You can certainly deviate from this and put your own spin on this.
 Toppings can include olives, sliced bell peppers, sliced tomatoes, red onion, and fresh herbs such as chives, thyme, or oregano.
 If you’re feeling really artsy you can create designs using a combination of these items like I did with my daughter in our Mother’s Day focaccia YouTube video.

-While this no knead focaccia is definitely the easiest of the dough recipes, my step by step instructions make these more complex dough recipes foolproof and easy to follow.
-These all use the same dough as in my NY style pizza recipe mentioned above.
+While this no knead focaccia is definitely the easiest of the dough recipes, my step-by-step instructions make these more complex dough recipes foolproof and easy to follow.

 - New York Sicilian pizza – Classic thick square pizza.